We may earn money or products from the companies/links mentioned in this post.

-From old school Gameboy games to the latest and the greatest, we’ve seen it all and played it all.
+From old school Gameboy games to the latest and the greatest, we’ve seen it all.
 Among the myriad of games though, only a few manage to leave a lasting impression that keeps us coming back for more.
 The Witcher 3 however, takes it a step further and makes anyone who plays it fall in love without exception.

 Interestingly, The Witcher doesn’t rely on any new gimmicks or innovations , yet still manages to be the best game in the last few years we’ve had the pleasure of playing.
 What exactly did The Witcher 3 manage to do to make it a timeless classic?
 Well, Read On!